lorossi/boids/README.md

 Boids (short for bird-like objects) are simulated version of birds.
 They act according to 3 simple rules (**separation**, **alignment** and **cohesion**) and they soon organize in natural-looking flocks.
 This kind of *artificial life* is often used in computer graphics and movies to emulate flocks and migrations of birds and other animals.

+I find this really fascinating.
+By setting a few extremely simple rules, even a cold frigid PC can emulate something... almost alive.
+Almost.

 This is my personal implementation, made by scratch by following the description on wikipedia.

 ## Instructions